opendihu/optimization/BayesianOptimization/discussion_parameters.md

 ![](../figures/EI_matern_1.5.png)

-As we can see, there are no large areas with high uncertainty where there could be a hidden maximum.
-Also the mean function is very smooth.
-These are the critique points at the general recommendation, so this combination is better than that in this regard.
+As we can see, the new parameter setup leads to a more smooth function without local maxima and reduces the area with high uncertainty.
+Hence, the new setup is better than the generally recommended setup for this case.
 But there are also disadvantages.
-For one, there are a lot of evaluations needed, about 3 more than the general recommendation.
+For one, more function evaluations are needed (3 more than in the previous setup).
 Also, the found maximum is not very accurate.
-That happens because of the low uncertainty around the found maximum, which tells the acquisition function, that it's not very likely that there might be a higher value there.
+That happens because of the low uncertainty around the found maximum, which tells the acquisition function that it is not very likely that there might be a higher value there.

 #### Knowledge Gradient
 This acquisition function is extremely computationally expensive.
 Therefore this is not recommended.